 top of page

 The trail starts just behind the Revolutions Transport Museum near the Village Railway Junction Station and heads through the western part of the park.
-This trail passes through various woodlands and is completely different to Whiteman Park's other trails - Goo Loorto and Werrilyiup - which are wetland walks.
-Trail notes can be downloaded from the Whiteman Park website.
+The trail can be accessed from either side of the railway line with clear wooden markers indicating the direction.
+This trail passes through various woodlands and is completely different to Whiteman Park's other trails - Gooloorto and Werrilyiup - which are wetland walks.
+Trail notes can be downloaded from the Whiteman Park website or pick up a paper copy at the Visitor Centre in the Village.

 The best time of year is Winter and Spring when the fungi and wildflowers are out.